Mindy McCready: Reality television

 In June 2009, McCready signed on to appear on the reality series Celebrity Rehab with Dr. Drew.
 The series aired and depicted her struggle with substance addiction.
 She later discussed her recovery and possible studio work with Todd Gaither on a March 2010 episode of The View.

 In mid-2011, McCready appeared on an episode of each of Celebrity Close Calls and Celebrity Ghost Stories.
-She also appeared on the December 9, 2011 episode of 20/20, where she discussed her son Zander, her producer boyfriend David Wilson, and new music.
+She also appeared on the December 9, 2011, episode of 20/20, where she discussed her son Zander, her producer boyfriend David Wilson, and new music.

 Personal life

 In 1997, McCready became engaged to actor Dean Cain; the couple ended their engagement and separated the following year.
 McCready also dated then-NHL hockey player Drake Berehowsky.

 In December 2003, she began dating aspiring singer William Patrick "Billy" McKnight.
 On May 8, 2005, McKnight was arrested and charged with attempted murder after beating and choking her.
 After reporting to People magazine that she had cut ties with McKnight, McCready was found unconscious in a hotel lobby in Indian Rocks Beach, Florida, after attempting suicide in July 2005.
 She was hospitalized for a drug overdose after consuming a large amount of undisclosed drugs with alcohol.
-The couple eventually got back together and McCready became pregnant.
+Despite this, the couple soon got back together and McCready became pregnant.
 In September 2005, while she was pregnant with McKnight's child, she attempted suicide again by overdosing on antidepressants.
 In March 2006, McCready gave birth to a son, Zander Ryan McCready.

 On December 17, 2008, paramedics were called to McCready's Nashville home after an apparent suicide attempt; they transported her to a hospital after finding wounds on her wrists.

 In 2009, she joined the cast of Celebrity Rehab 3 with Dr. Drew Pinsky.

 On May 25, 2010, McCready was hospitalized in Cape Coral, Florida, for a possible drug overdose; she may have had a reaction to Darvocet her mother had given her.
 She was released later that day and returned home.

 A pornographic videotape of McCready and an ex-boyfriend referred to as "Peter" went on sale by Vivid Entertainment in 2010.

 In April 2012, McCready gave birth to her second child, a son named Zayne.
 The child's father, record producer David Wilson, was found dead on January 13, 2013, at McCready's home, of an apparent self-inflicted gunshot wound.
 The Cleburne County, Arkansas, sheriff's department opened an investigation into Wilson's death.
 Following Wilson's death, McCready released a statement in which she referred to him as her "soulmate" and "life partner".